abw/svg-icon-librarian-js/README.md

 For simple icons (including all those from FontAwesome), the `path` will be defined as a string of SVG path data.

-## Using the Icon Library

-TODO: You *should* be able to use the existing FontAwesome react component by specifying the `icon={{YOUR_ICON}}` property, but I haven't tried that out yet... watch this space.

 ## Creating Your Own Icon Component